Moinahmed7777/Facial-Recognition-App/README.md

 ## Conclusion
 This project demonstrates how to implement facial recognition in a mobile application and provides a useful example of using machine learning, REST APIs, and database communication in a real-world application.

+## References
+- Deep Learning for Computer Vision, Image Classification, Object Detection, and Face Recognition in Python by Jason Brownlee, Edition: v1.8.